 Age of Parents

 Both parents' ages significantly affect the total premium.
 A couple in their early 30s will pay considerably less than a couple in their mid-40s for the same level of cover.
-If both parents need insuring, the combined cost reflects both their ages and health profiles.
+If both parents need insuring, the combined cost reflects both their ages and individual health profiles.

 🏥